nohadrweesh/ckad-notes/08-State Persistence/03-Storage-Classes.md

 ## PersistentVolume
 - If I have PV for Google Disc , so anytime I deploy my app ,I need to create this disc first and this happens each time (Static provisioning of volumes)
-- With storage classes I can define a provisoner such as google storage that can automatically provision storage on google and attach that to Pods when claim is made (Dynamic provisioning of volumes)
+- With storage classes I can define a provisioner such as google storage that can automatically provision storage on google and attach that to Pods when claim is made (Dynamic provisioning of volumes)
 - This dynamically creates a PV BUT you don't have to create it
 ```
 apiVersion: storage.k8s.io/v1